Wilfriedxp/Waste-Management-System/README.md

 # Waste-Management-System
-A project to ease waste handling in household.
+A project to ease waste handling in our community.